 For our application and recruitment process we will collect:

 - Your name, address and contact details, including a current e-mail address.
-We will ask you to confirm how you would like us to contact you during the application process.
+We will contact you during the application process using the email address you provide unless you request an alternative contact method.

 - The name and address of two referees.
 You should get the permission of these people for us to contact them in relation to your application.